wp-plugins/cp-contact-form-with-paypal/README.txt

 * First stable version released.
 * More configuration options added.

+== Upgrade Notice ==

 = 1.0.1 =
+* Compatible with latest WordPress versions
 * Speed improvements, the contact form loads faster
 * Improved validation options for the contact form fields
-* Tested and fully compatible with WordPress 3.7.x.

-== Upgrade Notice ==

-= 1.0.1 =
-First stable version released.
+* New email content editing feature and interface changes
+* New tooltip scripts
+* Fixed bug related to discount codes
+* Fixed conflict with captcha image generation.
+* New feature to get the logged in user information into the notification email
+* Update to CSS styles for minimizing the CSS conflicts.
+* Improvements to CSS styles.
+* Fixes problem with backslash when saving the contact form settings.